adopted-ember-addons/ember-sortable/README.md

 #### User configurable
 ##### Screen Reader
 - **a11yItemName**
   a name for the item.
+Defaults to `item`.
 - **a11yAnnouncementConfig**
   a map of `action enums` to `functions` that takes the following `config`, which is exposed by `sortable-group`.
 ```javascript